Bradley-svg/GB-Heat-Pump-App-V1/docs/password-reset-webhook.md

 - `auth.password_reset.notify_failed` → indicates upstream failure bubbled to the API (User gets a 502).

 ### Provider-side
-- Enable provider-specific hooks (SendGrid Event Webhook, SES complaints/bounces topic, Twilio SMS delivery receipts).
-- Route failures to the Ops Slack channel for quick triage.
+- Your internal webhook should validate `x-reset-signature`, then call the provider (SendGrid, SES, Twilio).
+Enable their event hooks (bounces, complaints, delivery failures) and route alerts to the Ops Slack channel.

 ### Synthetic test
 - Weekly cron (GitHub Action/Lambda) that hits `/api/auth/recover` with a sandbox email and asserts the provider sends a message.
 Alert if no email is received within 5 minutes.